duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/40_rpl_baseline.md

     $ dts challenges submit

-# Results
+## Results

-NOTE : Because of a lack of time and the depletion of our aws credit we couldn't go as deep as we wanted in the optimisation and testing of our project.
+NOTE : Due to the length of training the models and the depletion of our AWS credits, we couldn't go as deep as we wanted in the optimization and testing of our project.

-One of the main obstacle we faced was that the critic seem to be really unstable, which in return prevented the critics to learn a good corrections.
-In the RL baseline a penalty of 1000 is given whenever an episode crash.
-We found out that this penalty was detrimental to the learning of the critics and seem to make its learning rather unstable.
-To counteract this we reduced the size of the penalty and we used a burn-in period where only the critic was trained with corrections sets to 0 in order to pre-train it.
+One of the main obstacle was the unstability of the critic, which in return prevented the actor from learning a good correction.
+In the RL baseline a penalty of 1000 is given whenever an episode ends with the robot in an invalid position.
+We found out that this penalty was detrimental to the learning of the critics and made it rather unstable.
+To counteract this, we reduced the size of the penalty.
+We also used a pretraining period where only the critic was trained with the correction set to 0 in order to pre-train it.
+This last idea is taken from the original paper on [Residual Policy Learning](https://arxiv.org/abs/1812.06298).

-The figures below show the critic loss for both before and after these modification.
-While the before figures was stop really early comperatively to the other, it can be seen that some of it loss was way higher then anything else after these modification.
+The figures below show the critic's loss both before and after these modifications.
+While the before figures was stop really early comperatively to the other, it should be easy to see that the loss was much higher.

 ---
 <p align="center">